SteveT3ch/100-days-of-code/log.md

 I have so many things I want to learn and accomplish this weekend, I can hardly contain my excitement.
 Grad school is sucking my soul dry, and it's not even my research doing that.
 If there was any way I can dedicate more time to coding during the week.
 At least thanks to the #100DaysOfCode, I can force myself to always do SOMETHING every day.

+### Day 39: September 28, 2018 - Friday

+**Today's Progress**:

+Did some exercises from Chapter 5 of Getting Started with Java.
+Focused on getting experience with JOptionsPane.showConfirmDialog() and NumberFormat.
+Did a couple of HackerRank questions.

+**Thoughts**:

+I did some exercises that helped me become a little more familiar with Java.
+However, my progress is slow and I get stuck on rudimentary things I should have no trouble with.
+I declared a NumberFormat.getCurrencyInstance() method as ``` NumberFormat curF = new curF NumberFormat.getCurrencyInstance(); ``` but the compiler kept returning "cannot find symbol getCurrencyInstance()".
+My Java needs some serious whipping in shape if I'm struggling with referencing methods in variables.